craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/create-project-with-link-to-remote-repo.rst

 Project Creation with Remote Repositories
 =========================================

+..
+TODO figure out where this should be referenced

 Crafter Studio supports project creation with remote repositories and provides two options:

 - Create project based on remote Git repository